chef/chef-oss-practices/policies/github-labels.md

 - `Adopted` - An issue that is being worked on.
 - `Good First Issue` - An issue that is ideal for a new contributor to the project.
 - `Help Wanted` - An issue that has enough details to be started and is ready for a contributor.
-These will show up on the Jump-In page for company wide first time contributor issues.
+These will show up on the Jump-In page for company-wide first time contributor issues.
 - `Incomplete` - A pull request that is not ready to be merged as noted by the author.
 - `Untriaged` - An issue that has yet to be triaged.
-This should be set on all new issues
+This should be set on all new issues.
 - `Waiting on Contributor` - An issue or pull request that has unresolved requested actions from the author.

 ## Triage